ianfnelson/blog.iannelson.uk/content/posts/2007-02-11-ian-nelson-mcsd-net.md

 Another year passed, and a quiet market meant that I still hadn’t had any opportunity to cut my teeth on any .NET projects.
 But crucially (and in retrospect foolishly), I also hadn’t put any personal effort into learning these important new technologies.
 So, on 3rd December 2002, I ordered some self-study books for exams 70-315 and 70-316.
 Apparently expecting to learn by osmosis, I then popped them on my bookshelf, and headed off to Australia to visit my friends Bruce and Suzanne.

 When I got back from Down Under, in January 2003, my job at ioko was not waiting for me.
-That quiet market wasn’t getting any noisier, a cull had to occur, and, since I didn’t have any proven .Net skills&#8230;
+That quiet market wasn’t getting any noisier, a cull had to occur, and, since I didn’t have any proven .Net skills…

 Redundancy wasn’t a pleasant experience, and I wanted to get back into the world of work ASAP (after all, the mortgage wasn’t going to pay itself), so I quickly took up what I always expected to be a stop-gap VB6/ASP job – the pay wasn’t great but it beat daytime TV, spamming the employment agencies and constantly refreshing jobserve.com.
 It was at this point in time I realised that the only person with the capability to improve my skills and career prospects was myself.
 For too long I had equated career success to “luck” in being placed on the right projects.
 Now it was time for me to invest some time and energy learning those all-important .NET skills that I’d been reading about for the past few years.